marcdbz/privacyguides.org/docs/basics/hardware.md

 Some devices will have a "hardware security program", which is a collaboration between vendors on best practices and recommendations when designing hardware, for example:

 - [Windows Secured-core PCs](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-highly-secure-11) meet a higher security criteria specified by Microsoft.
 These protections aren't only applicable to Windows users; Users of other operating systems can still take advantage of features like [DMA protection](https://learn.microsoft.com/en-us/windows/security/information-protection/kernel-dma-protection-for-thunderbolt) and the ability to completely distrust Microsoft certificates.
-- [Android Ready SE](https://developers.google.com/android/security/android-ready-se) which is a collaboration between vendors to ensure their devices follow [best practices](https://source.android.com/docs/security/best-practices/hardware) and include tamper resistant hardware backed storage for things like encryption keys.
+- [Android Ready SE](https://developers.google.com/android/security/android-ready-se) is a collaboration between vendors to ensure their devices follow [best practices](https://source.android.com/docs/security/best-practices/hardware) and include tamper resistant hardware backed storage for things like encryption keys.
-- macOS running on Apple hardware have [hardware security](../os/macos-overview.md) which may not be available with third party operating systems.
+- macOS running on an Apple SoC takes advantage of [hardware security](../os/macos-overview.md#hardware-security) which may not be available with third party operating systems.
-- [ChromeOS security](https://www.chromium.org/chromium-os/developer-library/reference/security/security-whitepaper) is at it's best when running on a Chromebook as it is able to make use of hardware features available such as the [hardware root-of-trust](https://www.chromium.org/chromium-os/developer-library/reference/security/security-whitepaper/#hardware-root-of-trust-and-verified-boot).
+- [ChromeOS security](https://www.chromium.org/chromium-os/developer-library/reference/security/security-whitepaper) is at its best when running on a Chromebook as it is able to make use of available hardware features such as the [hardware root-of-trust](https://www.chromium.org/chromium-os/developer-library/reference/security/security-whitepaper/#hardware-root-of-trust-and-verified-boot).

 ### Preinstalled OS

 New computers nearly always come with Windows preinstalled, unless you buy a Mac or a specialty Linux machine.
 It's usually a good idea to wipe the drive and install a fresh copy of your operating system of choice, even if that means just reinstalling Windows from scratch.
 Due to agreements between hardware vendors and shady software vendors, the default Windows install often comes preloaded with bloatware, [adware](https://www.bleepingcomputer.com/news/technology/lenovo-gets-a-slap-on-the-wrist-for-superfish-adware-scandal/), or even [malware](https://www.zdnet.com/article/dell-poweredge-motherboards-ship-with-malware/).

-It's not normally necessary to do this if the manufacturer of the hardware also develops the operating system, such as with Apple devices, Microsoft Surface line or Android based devices such as the Chromebooks.
+It's not normally necessary to do this if the manufacturer of the hardware also develops the operating system, such as with Apple devices, the Microsoft Surface line or Android-based devices such as Chromebooks.

 ### Firmware Updates